hollowdll/hakjdb/docs/api.md

 Common gRPC metadata for this service's RPCs:
 - `password`: The server password if the server is password protected.
 - `database`: The database to use.
+If omitted, the default database is used.

 RPCs:
 - GetTypeOfKey